0ZA1R47/linkedin-conn-remove/README.md

-# linkedin-conn-remove
+# linkedin bulk remove connection/followers script

-This repository contains a JS code to bulk remove LinkedIn connections.
+### Run the "conn-remove-script" code in browser console on the "Connections" page.

-Run the script in browser console on the "Connections" page.
+### Run the "Unfollow-script" code in browser console on the "Following" page.